 Successful completion with certification is based on 100% attendance, satisfactory performance on homework assignments and written quizzes, demonstrated proficiency with practical skills and a grade of 80% or better on final written exam.
 WMA International is committed to making reasonable accommodation to any student with special needs.

 Recertification can be earned at anytime during the three years following your course.
-Recertification options include the 36-hour Wilderness Advanced First Aid course, the 36-hour WAFA-to-WFR Bridge Course, or the 24-hour Open Recertification Course.
+Recertification options include the 36-hour WAFA-to-WFR Bridge Course or the 24-hour Open Recertification Course.

-Upon sponsor registration, sponsor will send students the course ID number and password to access their online pre-course materials two to four weeks prior to the first day of their course.
+Upon sponsor registration, the sponsor will send students information to access their online pre-course materials via Moodle two to four weeks prior to the first day of their course.
 Students must be at least 18 years old to participate in the 5-Day WFR course.
 Certain course sponsors may set a higher minimum age or establish other requirements consistent with their program.
 No previous medical training is required.

 - General Concepts in Wilderness and Rescue Medicine